twalmsley/fuseki-docker/README.md

 docker-compose up -d
 ```

-This will download and run the latest image which will create (or re-use) the `databases` and `configuration` directories in the current dirfectory.
+This will download and run the latest image which will create (or re-use) the `logs`, `databases` and `configuration` directories in the current dirfectory.

 Go to [http://localhost:3030/index.html](http://localhost:3030/index.html) in your browser.